 Format and Length:

-Video format; Total running time 79 minutes
+Recorded Video Format (non-interactive); Total running time 79 minutes

 To obtain your CE certificate, you must progress through all course segments, complete a satisfaction survey, and obtain a score of 80% or higher on a course completion quiz.